cni-iisc/Campus-Simulator/README.md

 ## Quick start

 For ease-of-use there is a single shell script which can be used to test the campus-simulator, called `run_sims.sh`.
-The script instatiates an example sample campus, compiles the simulator's executable, runs the simulator and makes the plots from the different statistics
+The script instatiates an example sample campus, compiles the simulator's executable, runs the simulator and makes the plots from the different statistics.
+Please do not try the quickstart on your first use of the simulator.

 ```shell
 bash run_sims.sh or ./run_sims.sh